 To induce the nearest state of dormancy possible, place the plant in a cool, somewhat dark location in late September.
 Do not water.
 As the leaves turn brown, follow the five steps above.
 After 8 to 10 weeks of storage, place it in a well-lit location where the temperature stays between 70 to 75 F. Maintain moisture in the potting soil.
 Avoid letting the soil stay wet.
 (If the bulb rots, throw it away and tend to a healthier one.)

 Another option is to place the plant in a bright location in autumn, at a steady temperature between 50 to 55 degrees Fahrenheit.
 This may allow the amaryllis to live as a green plant from fall to mid-winter.
 After the requirement of 8 to 10 weeks in a cool environment has been met, move the plant to the warmer (70 to 75 F) location.

 Yet another option is to induce flowering in time for Christmas.
 This is a possibility if you bring the plant into a warm, sunny location and start watering again in early to mid-November.
 Consider repotting or perhaps just scrape off the top two inches of loose soil and replace it with fresh soil.

 Repotting Amaryllis Bulbs

 Typically, it is not necessary to transplant amaryllis into a larger flowerpot for the first two to four years.
 In the future, when selecting a larger container, find one that is sturdy enough to handle the heavy blossoms which may otherwise topple a pot that is too small and weak.
 Repot in a loose, well-draining mix that is especially beneficial to bulbs or houseplants.
-Plant one bulb in a six to eight-inch-wide pot, or three bulbs in a 10 to 12-inch-wide pot.
+Plant one bulb in a 6-to-8 inch-wide pot, or three bulbs in a 10 to 12-inch-wide pot.